roma21515/noip-renew_new/README.md

 You can also check [DNS-O-Matic](https://dnsomatic.com/) to update multiple noip.com DNS records.

 If you need notification functionality, please try [IDemixI's branch](https://github.com/IDemixI/noip-renew/tree/notifications).

-## History

-- 1.2 (01/02/2021): Merged all pull requests in latest months: make it work for updated noip.com site.
-- 1.1 (06/05/2020): Fixed error when attempting to update an expired host.
-- 1.0 (05/18/2020): Minor fixes to an xpath & a try catch pass to avoid an exception.
-Also fixed versioning.
-- 1.0 (04/16/2020): Catches "Would you like to upgrade?" page & stops script accordingly.
-Manual intervention still required.
-- 0.9 (04/13/2020): Complete refactor of code, more stability & automatic crontab scheduling.
-- 0.8 (03/23/2020): Added menu to repair/install/remove script along with ability to update noip.com details.
-- 0.7 (03/21/2020): Code tidyup and improved efficiency (Removed number of hosts and automatically get this)
-- 0.6 (03/15/2020): Improved support for Raspberry Pi (Raspbian Buster) & Changes to setup script.
-- 0.5 (01/05/2020): Support raspberry pi, try different "chromedriver" packages in setup script.
-- 0.4 (01/14/2019): Add num_hosts argument, change for button renaming; support user agent.
-- 0.3 (05/19/2018): Support Docker, ignore timeout, support proxy, tested on python3.
-- 0.2 (11/12/2017): Deploy the script as normal user only. root user with 'no-sandbox' option is not safe for Chrome.
-- 0.1 (11/05/2017): Support Debian with Chrome headless.